AlbinoGazelle/HackTheBox-Notes/Competitions/Cyber Santa CTF 2021/Web/Toy Workshop/Toy Workshop.md

 ### Challenge Name: Toy Workshop

 #### Challenge Prompt:
-`he work is going well on Santa's toy workshop but we lost contact with the manager in charge!
+`The work is going well on Santa's toy workshop but we lost contact with the manager in charge!
 We suspect the evil elves have taken over the workshop, can you talk to the worker elves and find out?`

 #### Walkthrough:
 This challenge has both a downloadable part and a docker service to accompany it.
 Download the challenge archive and extract it to see it's a node webserver.